-You can book this visit to Three Sisters Springs through in Crystal River.
+In order to visit the Three Sisters boardwalk, you can book a visit to Three Sisters Springs through in Crystal River.
 They'll bus you out to the boardwalk, and then you'll have an hour to wander around and talk to the volunteers who watch over the springs.

 It's a beautiful location well worth visiting.
 (And yes, the water really is that color!)

-Along with Tara from Citrus County tourism and Dennis who runs the campground where you can rent boats and kayaks, I paddled leisurely along the Chazz to its source — a natural spring everyone just calls “The Crack.”
+Along with Tara from Citrus County tourism and Dennis who runs the campground/RV park where you can rent boats and kayaks, I paddled leisurely along the Chazz to its source — a natural spring everyone just calls “The Crack.”

 I got lucky with a brilliant pink sunset when I visited.

-Lastly, you should make a stop at Homosassa Springs Wildlife State Park.
+Lastly, you should make a stop at Homosassa Springs Wildlife State Park, located less than 15 minutes from Crystal River.
 Originally opened as a kind of zoo in the early 1900s, today the park is run by the state of Florida.

 When the state took over the park a few decades ago, it slowly started whittling down the animals living there to ones that you'll find in Florida, keeping humane captivity in mind.
 Today, there are resident manatees, alligators, bald eagles, and even an orphaned Florida panther.